hbiel/fish-autoswitch-virtualenv/README.rst

 Security Warnings
 -----------------

-zsh-autoswitch-virtualenv will warn you and refuse to activate a virtual environment automatically in the following situations:
+fish-autoswitch-virtualenv will warn you and refuse to activate a virtual environment automatically in the following situations:

 -  You are not the owner of the ``.venv`` file found in a directory.